 Step 1: Pre-write Activity – Shades of Green

 Across the top of my front board, I hung a row of sheets of paper of different shades of one color.
 I got the sheets at my local craft store in the scrap booking section for a dime each.
 It was important to me to get various shades of the same color instead of a rainbow palette so that students can consider the nuances of color and shades.
-With instrumental music in the background, students wrote down a list of 6 words what came to mind for 3 different shades of their choice.
-(I’m old school and still use Pandora.
-I like Theivery Corporation, Little People, and Trip Hop radio stations).
-Then, I had students write the best word from their 3 lists up on the board.
+Students wrote down a list of 3 words that came to mind for the different shades of their choice.
+I encouraged them to not simply describe the shade, but to make associations with objects or actions that come to mind for each color.
+Then, students wrote what they felt like were their best, most unique words, for 3 of the shades up on the board.

 Step 2: Pre-write Activity – Mentor poems

 Students were placed into small groups by randomly choosing different colored markers.
 Find your color, find your group.
 I taped 7 different mentor poems from living poets into the center of a large poster board and gave one to each group.
 I also included brief biographical information about the author and a picture so students could literally see who they were reading, and maybe get more insight into their poem from reading a little bit about them.

 Why is the Color of Snow? by Brenda Shaughnessy

 Spoken For by Li-Young Lee

 Shell White by Melissa Range